-In November, a public hearing is held to address public interest, and to adopt the Port's statutory budget and tax levy.
-The statutory budget includes the Port of Tacoma's portion of net income and CIP from the NWSA.
+In November, a public hearing is held to address public interest, and to adopt the Port's tax levy and statutory budget, which includes the Port of Tacoma's portion of net income and CIP from the NWSA.
 After the Port Commission approves and adopts the statutory budget, it is submitted, with the Commission resolutions, to the Pierce County Council and the Office of the Assessor Treasurer on or before November 30th.